DougAnderson444/dot-repl/README.md

+# DOT Repl workspace

+A dioxus workspace with web and desktop targets, enabling you to save DOT files in the Desktop and push them to the web for viewing.

 # Development

 Your new workspace contains a member crate for each of the web, desktop and mobile platforms, a `ui` crate for shared components and a `api` crate for shared backend logic: